renerocksai/slides/README.md

 `
 `
 `
-Empty lines consist of a single backtick (see above)
+Empty lines consist of a single backtick (see above and below) `
 `
+`
-`Bullet list:
+Bullet list:
 - first
     - some details
 - second